Welcome Military Families

 Counseling Support Groups

-In several Northside schools where there is a large number of military children, military pride clubs are established.
-The focus is providing military children and their families an opportunity to socialize with other students/families that have similar concerns.
+Military pride clubs are established in several Northside schools with many military children.
+The focus is providing military children and their families an opportunity to socialize with other students/families with similar concerns.

 The Northside ISD Guidance Department offers additional training opportunities for counselors about the specific needs that military children face.
 This counselor training also teaches specific strategies/techniques that can be used when working with military children.